The metabodecon repository contains a selection of example datasets. This article describes each of these datasets in details, i.e.

 - To speed up test cases and examples where a few data points are sufficient to test a function.

-For such cases, metabodecon
+For such cases, metabodecon includes a simulated dataset

 called sim, which was generated by applying the following steps